Immigration & Visas

 If you have a parent, grandparent, or other dependent relative, such as a brother or sister over the age of 18, living abroad who is wholly or mainly dependant on you, your relative may be able to apply to come to the United Kingdom on the basis of this dependant relationship.

 In certain circumstances, this application can be made whilst your relative is in the UK however it is important to get legal advice on this before an application is made to the UK Border Agency when your relative is still in the UK.

-The threshold for an application of the kind to vbe successful is high, in that you must demonstrate that as a result of age, illness or disability, your relative requires long term care to enable them to perform every day tasks.
+The threshold for an application of the kind to be successful is high, in that you must demonstrate that as a result of age, illness, or disability, your relative requires long term care to enable them to perform everyday tasks.
 You must also show it is not possible for that care to be provided in the country where they are living.

-A high proportion of these kinds of applications are refused, often because people do not fully appreciate the correct test for the application to be successful, or the need to provide documents, assessments and reports that prove the person’s meets the requirements.
-In many way the evidential requirements are particularly onerous, and it is important to put in the correct paperwork from the beginning, where possible.
+A high proportion of these kinds of applications are refused, often because people do not fully appreciate the correct test for the application to be successful, or the need to provide documents, assessments, and reports that prove the person’s meets the requirements.
+In many ways, the evidential requirements are particularly onerous, and it is important to put in the correct paperwork from the beginning, where possible.